ArielSaldana/pan-old/README.md

 #### As a framework (the powerful way)

 Create your own tools and components based on Pan.js classes.
-You can put your components inside `B.Components` object or you can create your own namespace like `Foo.Bar.My_Class`.<br/>
+You can put your components inside `Pan.Components` object or you can create your own namespace like `Foo.Bar.My_Class`.<br/>
 Inheritance is based on the [John Resig code](http://ejohn.org/blog/simple-javascript-inheritance/) with some improvements like deep property merging.<br />
 Pan.js is developed in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 Do as you whish and feel free to share your custom tools and components.